percona/pxb-docs/docs/encrypted-innodb-tablespace-backups.md

     ```

 The backup is now prepared and can be restored with the `--copy-back`
 option.
-In case the keyring has been rotated, you must restore the
-keyring used when the backup was taken and prepared.
+You must restore the keyring used with the backup and prepare phases if the keyring has been rotated.

 ## Use the keyring file component

 The `keyring_file` component is part of the component-based MySQL infrastructure which extends the server capabilities.

-The server uses a manifest to load the component and the component has its
-own configuration file.
+The server uses a manifest to load the component, and the component has its own configuration file.
 See the [MySQL documentation on the component
 installation] for more information.

 An example of a manifest and a configuration file follows: